The Daily Life of a Stonemason: Looking into the Common Practices of Shaping Stones

 The process begins with understanding the client’s vision for custom-designed elements like kitchen countertops, fireplace surrounds, pathways, or pool surroundings.
 This involves detailed discussions to capture the client’s desires regarding stone type, color, finish, and overall design.

 Stonemasons then measure the space where the stone will be installed precisely.
 Accurate measurements are crucial for custom projects where even a small error can lead to significant issues with the fit and finish of the product.
+As a Benchtop Installer, for example, one should be keen on dealing with these measurements to get the best of its overall design.

 2. Installation